stealthly/minotaur/labs/mesosmaster/README.md

 `[instances flavor]` defaults to m1.small

-`[aurora url]` defaults to https://s3.amazonaws.com/bdoss-deploy/mesos/aurora/aurora-scheduler-0.6.1.tar

 `[mesos version]` defaults to 0.20.1

 `[zookeeper version]` defaults to 3.4.6

+`[aurora url]` defaults to https://s3.amazonaws.com/bdoss-deploy/mesos/aurora/aurora-scheduler-0.6.1.tar

 **Example:**

-`./apply-mesos-master.sh bdoss-dev testing us-east-1 us-east-1a 0.20.0 m1.small` - this will spin up mesos master (v.
+`./minotaur.py lab deploy mesosmaster -e bdoss-dev -d testing -r us-east-1 -z us-east-1a -m 0.20.0 -i m1.small` - this will spin up mesos master (v.
 0.20.0) node in "testing" deployment.

-`./apply-mesos-master.sh bdoss-dev testing us-east-1 us-east-1a 3 m1.medium` - this will spin up 3 m1.medium mesos slave nodes in "testing" deployment.
+`./minotaur.py lab deploy mesosmaster -e bdoss-dev -d testing -r us-east-1 -z us-east-1a -n 3 -i m1.medium` - this will spin up 3 m1.medium mesos slave nodes in "testing" deployment.

-NOTICE: If you're deploying a cluster - make sure that a separate Zookeeper node is running in the same environment and deployment.
+*NOTICE:* If you're deploying a cluster - make sure that a separate Zookeeper node is running in the same environment and deployment.

 During spin-up procedure, each Mesos node (this also applies to master) will try to reveal all Zookeeper nodes running in the same environment+deployment and will configure itself against them.